AI Ethics · OrevateAI

 AI bias and fairness are critical challenges in today’s AI-driven world.
 Understanding and addressing them ensures technology benefits everyone equitably.
 This guide provides practical steps to identify and mitigate bias, building more trustworthy AI systems.

-Ever feel like the technology you use just doesn’t *get* you?
+Ever feel like the technology you use just doesn’t get you?
 Maybe it’s a search result that misses the mark, a recommendation engine that steers you wrong, or even a hiring tool that seems to overlook qualified candidates.
 Often, the culprit is something called AI bias and fairness.
-In my nearly decade working with AI systems, I’ve seen firsthand how subtle biases in data or algorithms can lead to unfair outcomes, impacting real people in significant ways.
+In the AI field, experts have seen firsthand how subtle biases in data or algorithms can lead to unfair outcomes, impacting real people in significant ways.
 It’s not just a technical problem; it’s a societal one we need to tackle head-on.

 What Exactly is AI Bias and Fairness?